rklogan/Silly-Sampler/README.md

 ## Usage

 ### Provided Example
-To run the provided example simply run:
+To run the provided example simply run the following in the top level directory of the repository:
 ```bash
 python Silly_Sequencer.py
 ```